sara-nl/SURF-segmentation/efficientdet/README.md

 - Configuration of model training and evaluation is done through `SURF-segmentation/efficientdet/hparams_config.py`
 > See python file for explanation of configuration
+> **If there are no code comments above a configuration, then it is not used in the SURF EfficientDet**
 - The configurations in this file may be overwritten by command line arguments in `SURF-segmentation/efficientdet/keras/run.sh`

 ## Distributed Training